kamalarieff/instahome/README.md

 #### How to update the rules for the offers?

 You can go to `packages/backend/data/index.ts` to update them.

+For the NestJS project, you can update the service file instead in `packages/nest/data/src/app.service.ts`.

 ### API Docs